-The baseline monitoring of the 14 C-POD stations have provided a strong dataset for the evaluation of the pinger introduction to the Great Belt expected to start in 2015.
+The baseline monitoring of the 14 C-POD stations have provided a strong dataset for the evaluation of the pinger introduction to the Great Belt.
 Ten stations (Great Belt and Kalundborg Fjord) have provided data since summer 2011, while additional four stations (Reersø and Sprogø) were deployed a year later in summer 2012.
-Five of the stations constitute a control area, whereas the remaining nine stations constitute an impact area, where pingers will be employed on fishing nets.
-The baseline monitoring is continuing until the pinger program is introduced, and additional baseline data may be harvested from the C-PODs.
-Therefore, this report should be seen as a status report only reporting on a part of the baseline period.
+Five of the stations constitute a control area, whereas the remaining nine stations constitute an impact area, where pingers may be employed on fishing nets.
+This report concludes the baseline period.